 The library buildings are open to the campus community and the public all hours the buildings are open.
 Information about library hours is available on-line or by calling 831-459-4000 (McHenry) or 831-459-2050 (Science & Engineering).

 Patrons who refuse to leave the building when the library is closed are considered trespassers and will be reported to campus police.

 Cell phone use is permitted in all non-quiet-study areas of the library.
 Patrons are expected to be respectful of other patrons while using their cell phones.
 If a patron isn't being respectful of others, you may point it out to them.
 If you are not comfortable doing so, please go to a service desk to report the problem.
 Be sure to give a specific location and descriptive information about the person/persons involved.

-Because the University Library is a resource for all, it is important that users of the collections do not intentionally prevent others from accessing items in the collection.
-Items should be returned on time (due dates may be managed on-line , in person, or by phone: 831-459-5185 [McHenry] or 831-459-5300 [S&E]).
-Items that are recalled should also be returned on time.
+The University Library is a resource for all, so it is important that users of the collections do not intentionally prevent others from accessing items in the collections.
+Items should be returned on time.
+Due dates may be managed on-line , in person, or by phone: 831-459-5185 (McHenry) or 831-459-5300 (S&E).
+Items that are recalled should be returned on time.

 Please do not keep items that are not checked out in study carrels or hidden within the shelves.

 Violations of the latter policies may result in penalties (fines/fees) up to and including suspension of library privileges.